-Insurance companies offer a variety of payment options, but not all plans are available to all customers.
-For example, an insurer may allow the owner of an older and inexpensive vehicle to buy insurance with no down payment, but it may not extend that offer to the owner of a newer, more expensive car that is riskier to insure.
-If you have a spotty credit history or must file an SR-22, you may have a hard time finding auto insurance coverage from a company that doesn’t require a down payment.
+Insurance companies offer a variety of payment plans, but not all options are available to all customers.
+For example, an insurer may allow the owner of an older and inexpensive vehicle to buy insurance with a low initial payment, but it may not extend that offer to the owner of a newer, more expensive car that is riskier to insure.
+If you have a spotty credit history or must file an SR-22, car insurance companies may require a higher initial payment.

 How Do Car Insurance Companies Determine Rates?

-Your age and gender can affect your average car insurance payment since studies have found that those factors can influence a driver’s likelihood of getting into an accident.
+- Age and gender: Your age and gender can affect your average car insurance payment.
+Studies have found that those factors can influence a driver’s likelihood of getting into an accident.
 For example, adults tend to be safer drivers than teenagers.
-Rates go down as men and women get older, then premiums increase for senior citizens.
-Customers who belong to groups that are regarded as less risky drivers are often quoted lower rates than others.
+Customers who belong to groups that are regarded as less risky drivers are often quoted lower rates.

-The more often you drive, and the farther you travel, the higher your chance of being involved in an accident.
-If you don’t drive much, you may be charged significantly lower insurance premiums than someone who lives in your area and who drives an identical car more often than you do.
+- Driving habits: The more often you drive and the farther you travel, the higher your chance of being involved in an accident.
+If you don’t drive much, you may be charged lower insurance premiums.

-In most states, insurance companies take a person’s credit history into account when setting premiums.
-Credit can’t be considered when setting car insurance rates in California, Massachusetts, or Hawaii.
+- Credit scores: In most states, insurance companies take a person’s credit history into account when setting premiums.
+Credit can’t be considered when setting car insurance rates in California, Massachusetts, Hawaii, or Michigan.

 Do I Qualify For A Car Insurance Discount?

 Insurance companies offer several types of discounts to help customers save money.
-You may save a bundle on car insurance if you qualify for a discount for one or more of these reasons:
+You may save on car insurance if you qualify for a discount for one or more of these reasons:

-- Having a safe driving record (no accidents within a period of time)
+- Having a safe driving record (no accidents within a certain period of time)

 - Being a good student

-- Operating a vehicle equipped with safety features
+- Operating a vehicle equipped with certain safety features

 - Insuring more than one vehicle with the same company

-- Purchasing multiple policies, such as auto, homeowners/renters, and life insurance, through the same company (bundling)
+- Purchasing multiple policies, such as auto, homeowners/renters, and life insurance, through the same company (also known as bundling)

 - Being a current member of the military or a veteran